-The Solar Foundation’s solar employment research serves a critical role in understanding the impact of solar energy development in the United States.
-Annual updates to the figures in the reports below capture a snapshot of the rapidly growing workforce.
+The Solar Jobs Census is The Solar Foundation’s annual assessment of solar industry employment at the national, state, and local levels.
+It is the first and most authoritative national benchmark for solar jobs research, and serves a critical role in understanding the impact of solar energy development in the United States.
+Since 2010, annual updates to the Census have charted the dramatic growth in the U.S. solar workforce.

 This year, we released the National Solar Jobs Census 2019, our tenth annual comprehensive study on the U.S. solar workforce.
 As of 2019, America has nearly 250,000 solar workers in all 50 states, the District of Columbia, and Puerto Rico.
 The National Solar Jobs Census uses a rigorous methodology to derive total solar employment figures for the United States, as well as detailed analysis on solar jobs by industry sector, solar workforce demographics, wages and hiring trends, and much more.

 The interactive Solar Jobs Map provides solar jobs data by state, county, metro area, and federal and state congressional district.
 The map also allows you to explore solar jobs by industry sector, solar workforce demographics, and much more.
 Toggle by year from 2015-2019 to see how the solar workforce has changed over time.